gjandebeur/ENTIREWORKFLOW/README.md

 **For any script youll add that sbatch to top, MAKING SURE that #!/bin/bash is on line 1.
 I've spent hours before looking at why my code wont run to find out this is why**

-**The following modules need to be loaded to run dorado, these are dependencies that are (cant think of a better analogy here) basically like modifications to a gene, necessary and won't work without them.
+**The following modules need to be loaded to run dorado, these are dependencies that are kinda like R packages you would load in (but in UNIX).
 Just copy paste this chunk after the sbatch part but before the dorado script.**

         module load GCC